 Transconjunctival blepharoplasty may be performed if you have a pocket of fat beneath your lower eyelids but do not need to have any skin removed.
-In this procedure, the incision is made inside your lower eyelid, leaving no visible scar.
+In this procedure, the incision is made on the inside your lower eyelid, leaving no visible scar.
 It is usually performed on younger patients with thicker, more elastic skin.

-There are risks involved with any surgical procedure and the specific risks and restrictions after surgery will be discussed in detail at your consultation with Dr. Obi.
+There are risks involved with any surgical procedure and the specific risks and restrictions after surgery will be discussed in detail at your consultation with Dr. John Obi.
 Before the surgery, patients are advised to avoid smoking and taking any medications (aspirin, Vitamin E, etc.) that may affect bleeding.

 What is the Downtime of a Blepharoplasty?

 There are physical restrictions immediately following the surgery.
 Patients are usually able to return to limited activity within a week and full physical activity within three weeks.

 If You Look Good, You Feel Good.
 Schedule Your Consultation Today.